2014 Pacific hurricane season: Hurricane Amanda

+Because Amanda had been moving slowly over nearly the same areas as it had before, the hurricane began upwelling waters from below, with sea surface temperatures dropping by 6 °C underneath it.
+Amanda maintained its peak intensity for 6 hours before it began to steadily weaken due to the upwelled waters.
+However, a more rapid phase of weakening began due to increasing wind shear and decreasing sea surface temperatures of less than 24 C. By May 27, Amanda had fallen below major hurricane intensity, and despite slightly redeveloping its CDO, Amanda continued to rapidly weaken due to dry air, degrading to a tropical storm on May 28.
+The circulation then became elongated, and Amanda later dissipated the next day.

+Heavy rains occurred in Guerrero, resulting in flooding.
 A river near Coyuca de Benítez overflowed its banks.
-Three trees were brought down and a vehicle in Acapulco was destroyed, near where one person was killed.
+Three trees were brought down and a vehicle in Acapulco was destroyed.
+Statewide, one person was killed when a tree that had fallen on the road resulted in a fatal car wreck.
 In Colima, minor landslides occurred, resulting in the closure of Federal Highway 200.
-Two people perished in Michoacán while several roads were destroyed in Zitácuaro.
+Much of Michoacán was battered by large waves and heavy rains, resulting in two casualties.
+Several roads were destroyed in Zitácuaro.
+The 2014 15U Baseball World Cup had to be relocated from La Paz, Baja California Sur to Sinaloa due to damage caused by the storm.

 Tropical Storm Boris

 The formation of Boris is attributed to a low-level trough that entered the East Pacific from the southwestern Caribbean Sea on May 28.
 A broad area of low pressure developed in association with the trough south of the Mexico–Guatemala border two days later, and the disturbance steadily organized with aid from an eastward-moving convectively-coupled kelvin wave.
 By 18:00 UTC on June 2, the system acquired enough organization to be deemed a tropical depression.
 Tracking northward, the depression steadily became better defined as spiral bands developed over the eastern semicircle of the circulation.
 After intensifying into a tropical storm at 12:00 UTC on June 3 and attaining peak winds of 45 mph six hours later, increasing land interaction caused Boris to begin weakening.
 It was downgraded to a tropical storm early on June 4 and subsequently degenerated into a remnant low at 18:00 UTC.
 The remnant low turned northwestward and dissipated shortly thereafter.

 Posing a considerable rainfall and mudslide threat to Guatemala, classes were suspended in nine school districts, impacting 1.25 million pupils.
 Similarly, some classes were suspended in the Mexican states of Chiapas and Oaxaca.
 In the former, roughly 16,000 people were evacuated out of hazardous areas.
 Most of the impacts associated with Boris were due to its developing precursor, whose heavy rainfalls caused 20 mudslides, killing five and resulting in extensive property damage.
 Heavy rainfall in Chiapas caused rivers to overflow their banks, resulting in minor damage.
 Overall, the effects of Tropical Storm Boris and its precursor killed six people across Central America.